-I wanted to call this one “The Imperfectly Perfect Suitcase Table” because I made a few snafus while creating it.
-I settled on “A Traveler’s Dream” because every traveler needs a good suitcase.
+I wanted to call this one “The Imperfectly Perfect Suitcase Table” because I made few snafus while creating it.
+Nonetheless, I had fun and it was perfect for me.

 I love traveling so incorporating a vintage suitcase into my home decor was a no-brainer.

-I went to my local, dope ass antique store, The Sleepy Poet – Gastonia, ISO the perfect suitcase.
-The store is made up of three floors filled with nothing but nostalgia located in an old department store.
+I went to my local, dope ass antique store, The Sleepy Poet – Gastonia.
+This store is three floors filled with nothing but nostalgia located in an old department store.
 The place is magical I tell ya’ — magical!

 I ran in about 15 minutes before the store closed and I found the perfect tan, vintage suitcase at five minutes till closing.
 It was meant for me to find!